 - Finally, to mark the checkboxes, place the cursor on the blank boxes and left-click your mouse.

-3. Copy & Paste to Insert Multiple Checkboxes without Using Developer Tab in Excel
+3. Using Copy & Paste to Add Multiple Checkboxes Without Developer Tab in Excel

 In the last method, we will use the copy-paste option to add multiple checkboxes to our worksheet.
 It is also an easy method.
 We will use the previous dataset here.